what makes dartington different?

 As a site of cross-disciplinary learning for almost a century, Dartington has long attracted innovative and ambitious artists and thinkers.

-This year, we are celebrating the 30th birthday of the internationally-renowed Schumacher College, and the 20,000 alumni who have shared in the deeply immersive learning experience it offers.
+In 2022, we celebrated the 30th birthday of the internationally-renowed Schumacher College, and the 20,000 alumni who have shared in the deeply immersive learning experience it offers.
 Looking ahead, it’s vital that College graduates continue to shape a world where the need for change on environmental and social issues is as pressing as ever.

 Our Arts School’s predecessor, Dartington College of Arts, was recognised nationally and internationally for its radical and inventive approaches to arts pedagogy, embracing practice-based and interdisciplinary research, and prioritising context as a core factor and ‘material’ in art-making processes.
 Dartington Arts School draws on this rich international heritage and its extraordinary estate location to provide a dynamic and responsive context for contemporary study.

 The Dartington estate is a stunning, vibrant estate, which offers exceptional studio and learning spaces in a truly beautiful environment.